-As my child's primary educator, I understand that I teach my child best by my own example of reverence, responsibility, and respect.
-I chose St. Philomena Catholic School to assist me in forming my child as a disciple of Jesus Christ.
-I understand that my child's teacher is a dedicated professional who chooses to teach in a Catholic school.
-Therefore, I will:
+As the primary educator of their child, parents understand that they teach their child best by their own example of reverence, responsibility, and respect.
+Parents chose St. Philomena School to assist them in forming their child as a disciple of Jesus Christ, and understand and acknowledge that their own conduct and the example they set for their child can impact whether their child is allowed to remain enrolled in St. Philomena School.
+Parents understand that their child's teacher is a dedicated professional who chooses to teach in a Catholic school.
+Therefore, parents will: